 The Nexus Digital Research Co-op at ASU is a voluntary association of researchers at all levels who are interested in doing digital research (method) or research on the digital (subject).

 Nexus is also a physical space and set of communal resources located with the Institute for Humanities Research.
 The co-op is dedicated to creating and maintaining a sustainable communal structure through digital research and resource sharing that promotes community development, values collaborative research and creative work, and emphasizes mutual care and distributed expertise.
 The particular research and creative work done within Nexus depends on co-op members, but all work will either have a digital methodological or topical component.
+Go here to learn more about HASTAC @ ASU.

 The University Worth Fighting For